hi! My name is Vina 😁

 Some of the things I like to write...

 Day job = Full-time Researcher

-Having worked in biomedical research for 5+ years, my daily life is spent mostly in reading, writing, and working in the lab.
-Here, I want to share to the world what it takes to be a researcher and my journey on building a career in academia.
+As a PhD, I spend my daily life reading, writing, thinking, and working in the lab.
+So allow me to write some reflection on the hardest struggles and the most rewarding thing that research can give - what it takes to be a researcher and my journey in building a career in academia.

 How women can make it in academia?